thanksbrain1618/thanksbrain1618.github.io/_todos/2021-10-03-roadmap-info.md

 Ask yourself: If you could only accomplish one of the goals on that list today, which one goal would have the greatest positive impact on your life?
 Then pick the second most important goal. **Eat the biggest frog first**.
 Before you begin work, always ask yourself, “**Is this task in the top 20 percent of my activities** or in the bottom 80 percent?”

+### 16. Practice/Repeating makes permanent

+Repeating/Practicing something you build a strong neural network in your brain to solve this next time.
+Even for bad habits/patterns.

+### 17. What have been done / Control assessment

+Write a blog post or conduct a control assessment of new skills you've got after curriculum.
+The best way to learn is not rereading the book but trying to **recall from the material you've just read**.
+The "recall" is a very powerful tool!
+You can even try to recall outside after learning.

+### 18. Chunking

+1) Eliminate distracting
+2) Understand the basic idea you are trying to chunk.
+   Only doing it yourself helps create the neural patterns
+3) Understand the context.
+Practice.
+Not just how but also when to use or not to use.
+   You should mix "top down learning" (big picture) with "bottom up learning" (chunking).
+   Try to do rapid picture/heading walk through next chapter of the book you are studying.
+It'll help you to see connections between ideas at the beginning.

+### 19. Deliberate practice

+Focus on the more difficult material instead of repeat easy one thousand times.

+### 20. Interleaving between subjects

+Start building flexibility and creativity.
+It's where you leave the world of practice and repetition, and begin thinking more independently.
+For my purposes, I should interleave Data Science, Brain Sciences (math, biology, etc), and English.

+### 21. Eat the biggest frog first

 ## Believes